David L. Wyrick, Ph.D.

 Director of Programs

 Faculty; Department of Public Health Education, UNC Greensboro

 Dr. Milroy earned a B.S. in Community Health Education from the State University of New York at Potsdam (2002), his M.P.H. in Public Health Education from the UNC Greensboro (2006), and his Doctorate in Public Health (DrPH) from the UNC Greensboro (2010).
 Presently Dr. Milroy is Prevention Strategies’ director of Programs.
 Dr. Milroy is a member of multiple professional organizations including the Society for Prevention Research, the American College Health Association, and the American Public Health Association.

 Dr. Milroy has provided consulting services for the NCAA, Be Active, NC, and the National Center for Drug Free Sport.
 Dr. Milroy is interested in the health and wellbeing of adolescents and young adults.
 His research foci include alcohol, tobacco and other drug prevention, physical activity promotion among college student populations, and innovative program planning and implementation.
-Dr. Milroy was born and raised in Scarborough, Ontario Canada, and currently resides in Greensboro, NC with his wife Stefanie, and daughters Gracie and Lila.
+Dr. Milroy was born and raised in Scarborough, Ontario Canada, and currently resides in Greensboro, NC with his wife Stefanie, and children Gracie, Lila and Jett.